Freiling87/CCU/CCU/Scratchpad.md

 	C, T = Code this, Test this
 	C = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
-#	C	v.1.0.0 Changelog
-- **Bugfixes**
-  - Vending Machines' cost interactions now load correctly
-  - Codpiece now spawns correctly in shops
-  - Influence Election no longer persists after use
-  - Removed Research Gun from Tech Mart & Research inventories
-  - Chunk Key Holder & Chunk Safe Combo Holder now *actually work*
-  - Honorable Thief now correctly gates Shop Access vis-a-vis Honor Among Thieves
-  - CCU traits now correctly hidden from Augmentation Booth, Possession Trait List
-  - Decoupled various Killer Robot behaviors that were hardcode-attached to Seek & Destroy (Water damage, EMP vulnerability, Knockback Bonus, walking through Doors).
-    - Trivia: I think the level of hardcoded-ness of Killer Robot implies that the class pre-dates SOR's trait system, or at least a big part of it.
-- **Trait Update System:** I've renamed and slightly reorganized some of the traits.
-This system should automatically update outdated traits both on spawn and on loading in the character editor.
-You will not have to update character files, and all versions of CCU will be backwards-compatible with un-updated content.
-  - **Class Name Overlaps**: A few traits shared names with certain vanilla classes, causing their description in the character select page to be overwritten.
-    - **Hire Type**
-      - Hacker → Cyber-Intruder
-    - **Merchant Type**
-      - Shopkeeper → General Store
-      - Soldier → Army Quartermaster
-      - Thief → Intruder's Warehouse
-      - Vampire → Bloodsucker Bazaar
-  - **Class-based Faction Relationship Traits:** Most of the agent-based relationship traits only included hostility to a class' enemies.
-This doesn't fully cover the scope of the vanilla feature, so these have been expanded to treat certain agent types as factions.
-The traits now include mutual alignment with vanilla agents of that class, plus mutual hostility with that class' enemies.
-	- Bashable → Faction Blahd Aligned
-    - Crushable → Faction Crepe Aligned
-    - Hostile to Cannibal → Faction Soldier Aligned
-    - Hostile to Soldier → Faction Cannibal Aligned
-    - Hostile to Vampire → Faction Werewolf Aligned
-    - Hostile to Werewolf → Faction Vampire Aligned
-    - Specistist → Faction Gorilla Aligned
-- **Tweaks**
-  - Pay Debt is now scaled to Cost Scale traits
-  - Untrusting/er/est: Added exceptions for Leave Weapons Behind, Offer Motivation, Pay Debt & Pay Entrance Fee.
-- **Feature additions**
-  - **Behavior**
-    - Grab Alcohol
-    - Grab Food
-  - **Cost Scale**
-    - Much More (200% cost)
-  - **Faction Relationships**
-    - Faction Firefighter Aligned
-    - Faction Gorilla Aligned

 #	CT	General
 ##		C	Relationship Refactor
 ###			C	Create SetRelationship(agent, otherAgent, VRelationship)